Pituitary Disorders Program

 - If left untreated, both Cushing’s disease and Cushing’s syndrome can seriously affect quality and length of life.

-- This pituitary disorder is caused by excessive secretion of growth hormone from a pituitary adenoma during childhood, resulting in a very tall individual (i.e., a giant).
+- Acromegaly is a pituitary disorder caused by excessive secretion of growth hormone from a pituitary adenoma during childhood, resulting in a very tall person (i.e., a giant).

 - If left untreated, acromegaly will negatively affect quality and length of life.